isangtao/rtxailab/README.md

   * AI Driven Physics (TBD)
   * AI World Rendering - Gaussian Splatting (TBD)
   * IsangTao i.e. One-person dev team employing true AI agents (TBD)
-* This application has been developed and tested on Ubuntu.
-It should work on Windows and Mac natively although these have not been tested.
+* This application has been developed and tested on Ubuntu 22.04 with an RTX4070 12GB and 32GB of RAM.
+This has not been tested on Windows or Mac.
 ## Setup:
 * Download [rtxailab.py](https://github.com/isangtao/rtxailab/blob/main/rtxailab.py)
 * Install CUDA